Welcome to the Department of State Hospitals

 The California Forensic Conditional Release Program (CONREP) oversees patients who have been conditionally released from DSH by a judge.
 DSH’s medical directors recommend patients for release when their symptoms have been stabilized and they no longer present a danger to society.
 Only the courts have the authority to order a release.
 SVPs in CONREP receive an intensive regimen of treatment and supervision that includes at least weekly individual contact by supervision staff, specialized sex offender treatment, weekly drug screening, surveillance, polygraph examinations, and active Global Positioning System tracking.

-DSH works closely with CDCR to treat inmates and parolees at four of our five state hospitals and all three of our prison psychiatric programs.
+DSH works closely with CDCR to treat inmates and parolees at four of our five state hospitals.
 Prison and state hospital staff collaborate on a daily basis.

 The department also works with city and county government on a variety of public safety issues.
 Several county mental health departments purchase beds at state hospitals for Lanterman-Petris-Short patients.
 Counties also place criminal defendants found Incompetent to Stand Trial (IST) into DSH hospitals.
 IST patients are treated at DSH until competency is restored, or until the time limit is reached on their commitment.